GTPBD: A Fine-Grained Global Terraced Parcel and Boundary Dataset: Limitations and future work

 \section{Limitations and future work}

-Although GTPBD encompasses major terraced regions worldwide, the current collection is limited to six well-known terraced areas in countries where terracing is concentrated.
-Some atypical terraced regions in other countries are not included due to the sparse distribution of terraces in those locations.
-The dataset currently consists only of optical images and does not include other remote sensing modalities, such as multispectral or infrared images.
+Although GTPBD encompasses major terraced regions worldwide, the current collection is limited to fourteen well-known terraced areas in countries where terracing is concentrated.
+Some atypical terraced regions in other countries are not included due to their sparse distribution.
+The dataset currently consists only of optical images and does not include other remote sensing modalities such as multispectral or infrared imagery.

+From the perspective of model training, GTPBD also presents several limitations.
+First, terraced parcels are highly fragmented and vary significantly in scale, which leads to class imbalance and ambiguous boundaries that pose challenges to current segmentation models.
+Second, although annotations were carefully generated, large-scale manual delineation inevitably introduces labeling noise, particularly in occluded or irregular regions.
+Third, the dataset mainly consists of single-season optical imagery, which limits its ability to capture temporal diversity; models trained under such conditions may underperform when applied to multi-season or multi-regional scenarios.
+Finally, while the resolution of 0.5–0.7 m is generally sufficient, extremely narrow ridges or complex land-cover mosaics remain difficult to capture and segment accurately.

-In future work, the dataset will be expanded by incorporating additional atypical terrace samples and broadening global coverage.
-Furthermore, GTPBD will be supplemented with multimodal geographical data, including information from Digital Elevation Models (DEMs), slope gradients, spatiotemporal features, and even will be incorporated into Q$\&$A pairs to serve multimodal large language model.
-Given that the dataset already covers the primary terrace types, future task may focus on domain generalization to identify new terrace types.
+In future work, we will expand the dataset by incorporating additional atypical terrace samples and broadening global coverage.
+Furthermore, GTPBD will be supplemented with multimodal geographical data, including Digital Elevation Models (DEMs), slope gradients, and spatiotemporal sequences.
+We also plan to construct question–answer pairs to facilitate integration with multimodal large language models.
+Finally, since the dataset already covers the primary terrace types, future tasks may focus on domain generalization and adaptation, enabling models not only to delineate known terraces but also to discover and adapt to new or atypical terrace types.